 Analyze Male/Female Diversity at Azusa Pacific University College

 Where available, the chart below includes the male to female distribution among Azusa Pacific University College's undergraduate students.

-The disparity between the counts of men and women at Azusa Pacific University College is higher than the national average.
+The male to female ratio at Azusa Pacific University College is poor compared to the national average.

 Where available, the chart below includes the male to female distribution among Azusa Pacific University College's faculty.

-The ratio of male to female faculty at Azusa Pacific University College is excellent.
+The ratio of male to female faculty at Azusa Pacific University College is above average.

 Representation from U.S. States is About Average

 Would you prefer a college that recruits students from all across the United States, or would you prefer a local college that primarily pulls students from your home state?